What is a key structural difference between eukaryotic cells and ... | Channels for Pearson+

 Begin by understanding the basic definitions of eukaryotic and prokaryotic cells.
 Eukaryotic cells are complex cells with membrane-bound organelles, while prokaryotic cells are simpler and lack these structures.

-Identify the presence of a nucleus as a key structural feature.
-Eukaryotic cells have a defined nucleus enclosed by a nuclear membrane, whereas prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.

-Consider the presence of other organelles.
-Eukaryotic cells contain various organelles such as mitochondria, endoplasmic reticulum, and Golgi apparatus, which are absent in prokaryotic cells.
+Consider other organelles such as mitochondria and the Golgi apparatus, which are present in eukaryotic cells but absent in prokaryotic cells.
+These are not the primary distinguishing features in this context.

-Evaluate the size difference.
-Generally, eukaryotic cells are larger than prokaryotic cells, but this is not the primary structural difference.

-Clarify misconceptions about cell walls.
-Both eukaryotic and prokaryotic cells can have cell walls, but the composition and presence vary among different organisms.
-For example, plant eukaryotic cells have cell walls, while animal eukaryotic cells do not.
+Conclude that the presence of a nucleus is the key structural difference between eukaryotic and prokaryotic cells, as eukaryotic cells have a nucleus while prokaryotic cells do not.

 Watch next